n1kk/typed-well/README.md

 import { _ } from "typed-well";
 ```

-The namespace doubles as a type that is a shortcut to the possitive assertion.
+The namespace doubles as a type that is a shortcut to the positive assertion.

 ```ts
 type test_suit =